-NTFS, also known as the New Technology File System and NT file system, uses the Windows NT operating system to store and retrieve files onlook and hard drives.
+NTFS stands for New Technology File System and NT file system, and it uses the Windows NT operating system to store and retrieve files onlook and hard drives.
 It was first introduced in 1993 in newer versions of Windows OS.

 NTFS is a strong, high-performance logging file system with ACLs, multi-user access control, and compatibility with different OS.
 It offers various features like multi-streaming, data recovery, fault tolerance, security, file systems, and UNICODE names.
 Want to know more about NTFS?
 Keep reading!

 The Windows Server line of the operating system mainly uses NTFS.
 It is used in Microsoft’s Windows 7, Windows 8, Windows XP, Windows Vista, Windows 10, Windows NT, and Windows 2000 operating systems.
 It’s also supported in other OS like BSD and Linus.
 Mac OS only offers read-only support for NTFS.

 Generally, a computer OS creates and maintains the file system on a device or storage drive.
 The file system organizes the data into files.
 It decides how data files are stored, named, updated, and retrieved.
 The OS differentiates between the file system and the type of drive they are used with.
 There’s also a distributed file system (DFS) where files are stored across multiple servers and are handled and accessed, stored locally.
 DFS allows different users to share files and data on a network and provides essential redundancy.

 The main purpose of NTFS is naming, organizing, and storing files in both a Windows 10 file system and in removable storage devices.
 NT file systems have the ability to encrypt or decrypt folders, files, and data.
 Other uses include formatting USBs, HDDs, micro SD cards, SSDs .
 NFTS can also support large storage solutions such as self-recovering disks.

 So let’s get into the technical breakdown of how NFTS actually works…